Enrollment & Registration

 Central Cashier's Office: 401 University Center, 858-534-3725, 8:00am-4:00pm

 Student Business Service: 201 University Center, 858-822-4SBS(4727)

 Enrollment & Registration: Use WebReg to enroll in 12 units.
 You must first have enrolled before the system knows how much to bill for fees.
 Fees must then be paid by the deadline, which are usually automatically covered by the department for eligible students.
-Shelley Weisel (email@example.com) will contact you if there is an exception or contact her if your bill is not cleared out and you are eligible.
+Please contact Jeanine Sun (email@example.com) if your bill is not cleared out and you are eligible.
 See TritonLink's calendar for Enrollment and Registration deadlines

 AVOID $100 IN LATE PENALTIES!

 If you miss the enrollment deadline, you will be assessed a $50 late penalty.
 If you miss the enrollment deadline, you usually also then miss the Registration deadline, and another $50 penalty is assessed.